eSolutions: alojamiento web y diseño web

 1. Backpack 65lt

-2. Sleeping bag can be hired from our office for US$5 per day
+2. Sleeping bag can be hired from our office for $5 USD per day

 3. Rain jacket or poncho (plastic ponchos can be purchased in Cusco/Peru)